-Year 8 students take part in national exchanges.
-This type of exchange occurs with schools within the Australasian region and usually only within Australia.
+Year 8 students can take part in national exchanges.
+This type of exchange occurs with schools within Australia.
 The exchanges are of a reciprocal nature in that students would go to another school for two weeks and then be expected to host their exchange partner for two weeks, or vice versa.

-Your child would attend an exchange as an individual, although many exchanges usually involve two students from BCGS travelling to another school at the same time.
+Your child would attend an exchange as an individual, although for this age group most exchanges involve two students from BCGS travelling to another school at the same time.

 Students attend an exchange as an individual, not as part of a group of friends and the length of the exchange can be between 6 – 10 weeks.
 Students learn to adapt to new situations and new circumstances plus learn through experience and a sense of adventure.
 All exchanges are conducted through Round Square Schools with a similar ethos to our School.
 In most cases, students would be exchanging with another student from the host school, ideally spending time with that student in their school before hosting them in ours, or vice versa.
 The other alternative is a direct swap of students, it depends upon circumstances.

 Students learn what they are truly capable of achieving by embarking on an adventure to sample the culture and experiences of another school and country.
-The exchange program can offer them the experience of a lifetime if they are studying a LOTE – what better way to learn than being immersed in the culture of the language being studied!
+The exchange program can offer them the experience of a lifetime if they are studying another language – what better way to learn than being immersed in the culture of the language being studied!